-It is reported that 75% of Patients with Peripheral Arterial Disease are Asymptomatic
+It is reported that 75% of Patients with Peripheral Artery Disease are Asymptomatic

 The PARTNERS study found that 29% of high risk patients were diagnosed with PAD